-Judges appear skeptical of Trump bid to block testimony sought by House
+Judges wrestle over Trump bid to block testimony sought by House

-WASHINGTON (Reuters) - U.S. appeals court judges on Friday appeared skeptical about broad legal arguments made by President Donald Trump’s administration in seeking to block former White House Counsel Don McGahn from testifying to a congressional committee as part of the impeachment effort against Trump.
+WASHINGTON (Reuters) - U.S. appeals court judges on Friday grappled with broad legal arguments by President Donald Trump’s administration seeking to block former White House Counsel Don McGahn from testifying to a congressional committee as part of the impeachment effort against Trump.

+Judge Thomas Griffith, a Republican appointee, asked tough questions of the Justice Department lawyer who presented the administration’s arguments and the lawyer for the Democratic-led House of Representatives Judiciary Committee, and could be the pivotal vote in deciding the case.

 The case was being heard by a three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit.
+At one point, Griffith questioned whether the court should decide the case at all, in part because McGahn’s testimony is not key to the two articles of impeachment against Trump already approved by the House.

-In the initial exchanges, two of the three judges questioned the administration’s arguments that the House committee has no legal standing to enforce its subpoena and that there is broad presidential immunity that applies to efforts to seek testimony from close advisers.
+In the initial exchanges, Griffith and Judge Judith Rogers, a Democratic appointee, questioned the administration’s arguments that the House panel has no legal standing to enforce its subpoena and that there is broad presidential immunity that applies to efforts to seek testimony from close advisers.

+The other judge, Republican appointee Karen Henderson, said little.
 Arguments were continuing.

 The arguments came in the administration’s appeal of a Nov.
-25 ruling by U.S. District Judge Ketanji Brown Jackson that McGahn must comply with an April subpoena from the Democratic-led House of Representatives Judiciary Committee.
+25 ruling by U.S. District Judge Ketanji Brown Jackson that McGahn must comply with the committee’s April subpoena.

-Judge Thomas Griffith, a Republican appointee, and Judge Judith Rogers, a Democratic appointee, both asking probing questions of Justice Department lawyer Hashim Mooppan.
-The other judge, Republican appointee Karen Henderson, said little during the first part of the argument.

 Griffith asked whether there has ever been such “broad scale defiance” of congressional requests in U.S. history as has been exhibited by the Trump administration.
 Griffith noted that the Supreme Court has previously said that legislatures can have legal standing in such cases.